Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 modelThe model attribute indicates the device model.
 This is a read-only attribute.

-onPremisesLastSyncDateTimeThe onPremisesLastSyncDateTime attribute indicates the last time the object synchronized with the on-premises directory.
-The attribute uses the Timestamp type, representing date and time information in UTC time and ISO 8601 format.
+onPremisesLastSyncDateTimeThe onPremisesLastSyncDateTime attribute indicates the last time that the object synchronized with the on-premises directory.
+The attribute uses the Timestamp type, which represents date and time information in UTC time and ISO 8601 format.
 For example, 2014-01-01T00:00:00Z is midnight UTC on January 1, 2014.
 This is a read-only attribute and supports the $filter with operators such as eq, ne, not, ge, le, and in.

 onPremisesSyncEnabledThe onPremisesSyncEnabled attribute specifies whether the object synchronizes from an on-premises directory.
 The value is “True” if the object synchronizes from an on-premises directory, “False” if the object used to synchronize from an on-premises directory but no longer does, or “Null” if the object has never synchronized from an on-premises directory.
 The default value is “Null“.
 This is a read-only attribute and supports the $filter with operators such as eq, ne, not, in, and eq on null values.